grafana/tempo-operator/docs/api.md

         <td><b><a href="#microservicesspeclimits">limits</a></b></td>
         <td>object</td>
         <td>
-          NOTE: currently this field is not considered.
           LimitSpec is used to limit ingestion and querying rates.<br/>
         </td>
         <td>false</td>
       </tr><tr>